frontendbabel/frontendbabel.github.com/src/documents/articles/about-viewport/index.html.md

 The website adapts when using <code>@-ms-viwport</code>.
 </div>

-In the first case we get a not-adaptive web site.
+In the first case we get a non-adaptive web site.
 Bad.
-The second approach gives a mobile version snapped to the edge.
+The second approach gives a mobile version snapped to the edge of the screen.
 Splendid!

 ## What do we do?

-All the real guys now are doing like this:
+All the real guys are now combining the meta tag:

 ```html
 &lt;head>